ghoulmann/cs-curriculum/year_3.rst

 * use at least two textual programming languages
 * identify and investigate forms and examples of new media as well as the theories that underlie and emerge from these forms [Bay]
 * Analyze science-fiction literature in terms of social and political issues and stakes.
-* Articulate and contextualize historical and contemporary contributions of nondominant cultures to the STEM fields.
+* Articulate and contextualize historical and contemporary contributions of nondominant cultures to the STEM fields;
+* Use and implement commonly used data structures.

 *Level 7*